-The UM CCI GFS-based preliminary global temperature anomaly estimate for February was about 0.06C lower than the CFSR estimate reported by WeatherBELL and that difference has continued into March.
+The UM CCI GFS-based preliminary global temperature anomaly estimate for March was about 0.06C lower than the CFSR estimate reported by WeatherBELL.
 In the two graphs below where the reference period is labeled 1981-2010, the daily UM CCI CFSR global temperature anomaly estimates have been adjusted on a monthly basis to approximate a shift in the reference period from the non-standard 1979-2000 used by UM CCI to the most recent standard climatological reference period of 1981-2010 based on monthly averages for those periods.
 The monthly reference period adjustments range from -0.09C for June through August to -0.16C for November and average -0.12C for the year.

 The next two graphs show daily zonal temperature anomalies, where “NH” is Northern Hemisphere (0-90N) and “SH” is Southern Hemisphere (0-90S).
 The Tropics zone (30N-30S) covers about 50 percent of the global surface area centered on the equator, whereas the NH and SH each cover 50 percent of the global surface and average together to equal the Global average.
 The Tropics zone overlaps both NH and SH but covers the same amount of surface area as each hemisphere.
 The Arctic (60N-90N) and Antarctic (60S-90S) zones each only cover about 7 percent of the global surface area but sometimes excerpt a greater influence because of very large temperature anomalies compared to other zones.
 The next two graphs use the UM CCI 1979-2000 reference period with final daily estimates through December 31 and UM CCI preliminary daily estimates beginning January 1.